 Like many people considering dental implants, you probably have a lot of questions about them.
 We’ve created this guide to give you quick answers to some of the most commonly asked questions.
 The best way to learn everything you want to know about dental implants is through a free consultation with one of our dental implant surgeons at Periodontal Medicine & Surgical Specialists.
 We can provide personalized assistance, answering all of your specific questions before recommending any treatments.
 An informed patient is our best asset!
-We look forward to collaborating with you to come up with the best approach for improving and preserving your dental health through experienced placement of dental implants in Chicago, Oak Brook, and Park Ridge, IL.
+We look forward to collaborating with you to come up with the best approach for improving and preserving your dental health through experienced placement of dental implants in Oak Brook, IL.

 The top 5 things you should know about getting dental implants

 Dental implants are replacements for severely decayed or missing teeth.
 An implant consists of three main parts: 1) a durable, screw-like titanium or zirconia post that’s inserted into your jaw and acts as your tooth root, 2) a sturdy, natural-looking crown, and 3) an abutment that connects the other two parts together.

 Yes.
 Each of our board-certified periodontists completed three years of additional training outside of dental school, which includes specialized training in dental implants.
 Members of our team are affiliated with the American Academy of Periodontology and Dental Implants and have contributed research, articles, lectures, and even textbook chapters on implantology.